|Select the desired report in the shaded box below.

-Comparisons of the 2016 and 2014 Compensation and Pay Packages for the different positions revealed that the results were in line.
-Thus, indications are that comparisons between 2016 and 2014 information is appropriate.
+Comparisons of the 2018 and 2016 Compensation and Pay Packages for the different positions revealed that the results were in line.
+Thus, indications are that comparisons to prior years are appropriate.

 Does the study use average attendance for Sunday School or Worship?

 The survey form instructions said to use the higher of average Sunday School attendance or primary worship service(s) attendance.

 Are pianists and organists included in the survey?

 No. Surveying compensation of accompanists involves so many more variables that affect the compensation level.
 Doing a survey that can provide dependable information is extremely difficult.
 These kinds of variables exist for other positions as well such as part-time office personnel and custodians but the variables seem to be even greater for accompanists.
 For this reason it was decided to not include them in the study rather than provide information that would not be reliable for so many situations.

 Can you send me a printed report?